loiseaujc/loiseaujc/README.md

 ### Research interests

-**Keywords :** Scientific computing, Scientific Machine Learning, Dynamical systems, Fluid dynamics, Transition to turbulence.
+**Keywords :** *Scientific computing, Scientific Machine Learning, Dynamical systems, Fluid dynamics, Transition to turbulence*.

+The core of my research deals with fluid flows, high-dimensional spatio-temporal systems with strongly nonlinear dynamics.
+In particular, I have been investigating how tools from [Scientific Machine Learning]() can be leveraged to obtain low-dimensional dynamical models of these flows for tasks such as forecasting or control.
+Additionaly, I also use some of these tools to get a better understanding of the so-called laminar-turbulent transition in canonical flows.

 #### Scientific Machine Learning, reduced-order modeling and flow control